CoinExample/ANG/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package dragoncoind/dragoncoin-qt for Debian-based Linux systems.
-If you compile dragoncoind/dragoncoin-qt yourself, there are some useful files here.
+This directory contains files used to package pcoind/pcoin-qt for Debian-based Linux systems.
+If you compile pcoind/pcoin-qt yourself, there are some useful files here.

-## dragoncoin: URI support ##
+## pcoin: URI support ##

-dragoncoin-qt.desktop  (Gnome / Open Desktop)
+pcoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install dragoncoin-qt.desktop
+	sudo desktop-file-install pcoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dragoncoin-qt binary to `/usr/bin` and the `../../share/pixmaps/dragoncoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your pcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/pcoin128.png` to `/usr/share/pixmaps`

-dragoncoin-qt.protocol (KDE)
+pcoin-qt.protocol (KDE)